Written by Steve Ross

 SME IT budgets are stretched: data storage, servers, devices and internet connections all add up – along with maintenance and repair costs.
 Can the cloud help you save money?

 Bear in mind, while many cloud services are free, providers charge for their premium products and platform subscriptions.
 You’ll also need a robust internet connection to take advantage of the cost-saving benefits the cloud offers.

 Does your team work together on client projects?
 Need to connect to your network while travelling or out of the office?
 Ideally, your IT infrastructure should make work tasks flexible and more efficient – the cloud offers ways to achieve this:

 While the cloud liberates your employees virtually and physically, connectivity – or the lack thereof – may also be a curse: if your internet drops, so does your access to the cloud.

 Worried about your clients’ data?
 Sick of fighting viruses and malware?
 Every business owner should be concerned about protecting their network but the cloud represents a new way of thinking about security.

 The cloud isn’t a security ‘magic bullet’: you’ll be moving your data off-site – essentially out of your complete control – so it’s important you understand and trust your provider’s security measures.
 Your passwords and login information remain vital to securing your account

-Still undecided on the cloud?
+Still undecided?
 Struggling to navigate your company’s migration?
 Contact us today for help and advice…